 Following erroneous money advice could put you on the wrong path and negatively impact your financial health for years to come.
 The Cheat Sheet reached out to financial experts to ask them about the worst credit card advice they ever received or heard.
-Here’s what they had to say.
+Here are 5 big points they want to warn you about.

 The worst credit card advice I’ve heard is that you have to carry a balance and pay interest in order to build your credit score in the best way.
 It’s simply untrue, and yet many of my clients come in with that misunderstanding.
 It’s an idea perpetuated by banks and financial institutions who stand to benefit from making people think that.

 The better advice is to first pay off your credit card balance completely if you’re carrying debt.
 Then, don’t close out the card — this will drop your credit score in most cases.
 Instead, leave it open and just charge one small bill or purchase to it every couple of months.
 When your monthly billing cycle is over and you get your statement, pay that off in full before the grace period is over, thus not paying any interest.
 This is the best way to use credit cards to build and maintain a good credit score, and you don’t have to pay more than you normally would on a necessary expense.

 The only other thing I’d add is that when it comes to working with banks and financial institutions, use their products and services (cards, accounts, loans) but forget their advice on how to use them.
 It’s not geared to help you.

 Justin Chidester, accredited financial counselor at Wealth Mode Financial Planning

 2. Use all of your savings to pay off debt